polyformproject/commercial.polyformproject.org/terms.md

 If any part of the software is or becomes available under a public license:

-- While this agreement continues, the customer must abide by this agreement, not the public license.
+- While the customer's licenses continue, the customer must abide by this agreement, not the public license.

+{{^term=perpetual}}
-- After this agreement ends, the customer must abide by the public license.
+- After the customer's licenses end, the customer must abide by the public license.
+{{/term=perpetual}}

+- The customer must abide by the terms of the public license for any versions of the software not covered by this agreement.

 <!-- begin reporting -->